BCLab-UNM/Swarmathon-Docs/Competition Rules.md

-    - There will be three competition rounds: preliminary, semi-final, and final:
+    - There will be five competition rounds: two preliminary, one quarter-final, one semi-final, and one final:

         - The preliminary rounds will require 3 robots to search an approximate 15 x 15 meter walled arena for a maximum of 256 resources over two periods of 20 minutes each.
-The top eight teams whose robots find and collect the most resources during the two preliminary rounds will move on to the semi-final round.
+The top eight teams whose robots find and collect the most resources during the two preliminary rounds will move on to the quarter-final round.